-Holiday and other celebrations that typically involve the lighting of candles may be observed, with permission of the Management, only in a common area downstairs visible to Security, and only if conducted in a manner that does not trigger fire safety systems.
-Examples of such events include, but are not limited to the lighting of the Menorah during Hanukah, or lighting the Kinara during KWANZAA.
-These rules apply to such occasions:
+Holidays and other celebrations that typically involve the lighting of candles may be observed with permission of management only in a common area downstairs visible to Security, and only if conducted in a manner that does not trigger fire safety systems.
+Examples of such events include, but are not limited to, the lighting of the Menorah during Hanukah or lighting the Kinara during KWANZAA.
+The following rules apply:

-- Candle, incense, or other open flames are not permitted, even as decorations; this includes birthday, Shabbat, yahrzeit and holiday candles. - Garbage bags or other flammable material may not be used for decorations. - Room/apartment and individual lights may not be covered for any reason. - Live trees are prohibited.
+- Candle, incense, or other open flames are not permitted, even as decorations; this includes birthday, Shabbat, yahrzeit and holiday candles. - Garbage bags or other flammable material may not be used for decorations. - Room/apartment and individual lights may not be covered for any reason. - Live trees are prohibited. - Doors: Summit Apartments entrance doors, doors and windows in other public areas, and doors in student rooms may be decorated in a manner that does not deface or damage property, create a fire hazard, or result in resident complaints.

-Doors:

-Summit entrance doors, doors and windows in other public areas, and doors in student rooms may be decorated in a manner that does not deface or damage property, create a fire hazard or result in resident complaints.
 No more than 50% of doors may be covered at any time.
-Material that is difficult to remove or might result in damage, such as artificial snow, is not permitted.

-Decorations that violate any established policies are prohibited.
+Materials that are difficult to remove or might result in damage, such as artificial snow, are not permitted. - Decorations that violate any established policies are prohibited. - Empty alcohol bottles may not be used as decorations of any sort. - All lights or other decorations must be approved by the Summit Apartments staff for your area. - Extension cords may not be used. - No protrusion through/around windows or screens.

-- Empty alcohol bottles may not be used as decorations of any sort. - All lights or other decorations must be approved by the Summit Staff for your area. - Extension cords may not be used. - No protrusion through/around windows or screens. - Any structures or decorations that do not meet the standards set by The Summit Office and the Fire Marshal will be taken down immediately.
-If the required changes are not made, The Summit Staff reserves the right to remove all structures from the room and bill the resident for the cost of removal.
+- Any structures or decorations that do not meet the standards set by the Summit Apartments office and the fire marshal will be taken down immediately.
+If the required changes are not made, Summit staff reserves the right to remove all structures from the room and bill the resident for the cost of removal.
 Failure to remove or redesign items may result in a disciplinary action. - Fireworks or pyrotechnic explosive devices are not permitted by state statutes and are prohibited in the residence halls.